|T Aug 18||Discuss & Demo: Orientation to Video Conferencing; Required Equipment; Class Aspirations|

 Assignment grades will be based on the following scale:

 Late work can earn no more than a maximum of 60 points.
-Work is considered late if it is submitted (or, in the case of e-mail, time-stamped) after lecture begins on the due date.
-If, because of extreme and prolonged sickness, you miss a deadline and are able to substantiate a claim of incapacitation with a note from a reputable doctor or College Health Services, the grades of your remaining assignments will be given greater weight to compensate.
+Work is considered late if submitted or time-stamped after deadlines posted in the syllabus (usually specified by date and time).
+If, because of extreme and prolonged sickness, you miss a deadline and are able to substantiate a claim of incapacitation with a note from a reputable doctor or Student Health Services, the grades of your remaining assignments will be given greater weight to compensate.
 Otherwise, you will receive a zero for the assignment.
 Examinations must be taken when scheduled.

 Participation will be evaluated throughout the semester by professor and peers based on student contribution to class community.
 Assigning the grade, I am chiefly concerned with the following questions:

 - To what degree and in what ways does the student demonstrate respect for his/her audience and co-laborers?